compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 😄 Advantages: smaller variants can be detected, high sensitivity

-😞 Limitations: lack of probes in regions of the genome that contain segmental duplications
+😞 Limitations: lack of probes in regions of the genome that contain segmental duplications, biased towards deletions

 ###  4. The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
 What are the two criteria for cluster filtering?
 And why did they do this filtering?
 (The CNV map)